alextselegidis/easyappointments-wordpress/README.txt

 == Frequently Asked Questions ==

-= What should I do if I encounter permission errors? =

-Some operations of the plugin (such as the Easy!Appointments installation) require filesystem permissions that are not present in your server.
-If this is the case you will have to set the required permissions to your server or perform manually the operation with FTP (e.g. install Easy!Appointments manually).

 = Easy!Appointments default language does not match my website's language? =

 You can change the default language of Easy!Appointments by editing the config.php of your installation.

 = Where can I get more help? =

-If you encounter issues but you do not know what to do visit the official Easy!Appointments support group where active users help each other solve their problems.
+If you encounter issues, but you do not know what to do visit the official Easy!Appointments support group where active users help each other solve their problems.

 https://groups.google.com/forum/#!categories/easy-appointments

 == Changelog ==

+= 1.4.0 =

+* Support for up to WordPress 6.5.5.
+* Remove installation functionality.
+* Move the menu item in WP admin to root level, so that it becomes easier to find.

 = 1.3.3 =